10 Recession-Proof Stocks To Invest In

 Only hindsight can determine which stocks are safest during a recession, but here are some in each category that tend to fare well.

 There are certain things that consumers will continue to buy regardless of their economic situation.
-And some consumer staples companies benefit from the tendency for people to eat at home rather than going out to restaurants.
+And some consumer staples companies benefit from the tendency for people to eat at home rather than go out to restaurants.
 These two consumer staples stocks are well positioned in the event of a recession.

 While cosmetic and elective healthcare procedures may be postponed during times of recession, the need for medical care is ongoing.
 Medical products and supplies, health insurance and medical equipment are all needed, regardless of the state of the economy.
 These companies should fare well in recessionary times.